-- explain that models are not the same as the real thing, and describe some examples of models and why they have been developed - identify that functional models can help you to sort through ideas to see what would be good to do in the future
+- explain that models are not the same as the real thing, and describe some examples of models and why they have been developed - identify that functional models can help you to sort through ideas to see what would be good to do in the future.

-- explain that models can be useful to help you think about things before they happen, but can also make you think something is possible that isn't or vice-versa - explain how they used different types of models to come to a decision on a joint design for a playground for their school
+- explain that models can be useful to help you think about things before they happen, but can also make you think something is possible that isn't or vice-versa - explain how they used descriptions and drawings to test their design ideas for a playground.